 If none of these documents can be provided and at the IHA's discretion, a third party who knows the person may attest to the person's identity.
-The certification must be provided in a format acceptable to the IHA and be signed in the presence of a IHA representative or IHA notary public.
+The certification must be provided in a format acceptable to the IHA and be signed in the presence of a IHA representative.